jf687/NExON/README.md

 inherent heterogeneity of the networks and can lead to new insights in the behaviours of biomolecular pathways.

-`NExON` (the function that implements NExON-Bayes) takes a list of data matrices, each with varying numbers of multivariate samples containing *P* variables.
+The main function of the package, `NExON::NExON.Bayes` (the function that implements NExON-Bayes), takes a list of data matrices, each with varying numbers of multivariate samples containing *P* variables.
 NExON-Bayes is a Gaussian graphical model, and so each sample is assumed to have been drawn from a normal distribution.
 Samples within the same data matrix, and thus described by the same ordinal covariate, are assumed to have been drawn from the same normal distribution, and a precision matrix (network) estimate corresponding to each data matrix is made and returned by the function.

 Functions for variable selection, simulating appropriate data and plotting networks are also implemented in this package.